petrLorenc/petrLorenc.github.io/_posts/2017-9-27-Startup-Festival.md

 ### AI workshop

 This workshop was just some overview about current progress in the AI field.
-Because I have a technical backround, it gives me no additional information.
+Because I have a technical background, it gives me almost no additional information.
+It was aimed on students of non-technical universities.
+And he also say few things about the exponencial growth.

 - https://waitbutwhy.com/